kushima8/qmk_firmware/keyboards/lekipon/meishi_re4/keymaps/default/readme.md

-# The default keymap for 4xbs
+# The default keymap for Meishi RE4